candyflossuk/python-cookbook/README.md

 # python-cookbook
-👩‍🍳 Code samples from the 'Python Cookbook'
+👩‍🍳 Code samples from the 'Python Cookbook: Recipes for Mastering Python 3'